* Envoy says Britain recognises parliament's legitimacy

 Western powers like Britain worry Libya will turn into a failed state that could flood Europe with migrants and becomes a safe haven for militant Islamists.

 The House of Representatives was elected in June in a vote marked by a very low turnout.
-The assembly's previous name, the General National Congress, was scrapped as many Libyans associated with political infighting and chaos.
+The assembly's previous name, the General National Congress, was scrapped as many Libyans associated it with political infighting and chaos.

 Powell said there would be no military intervention as demanded by some Libyans tired of fighting between armed groups.
 Libya's conflicts could be solved diplomatically, he said, without elaborating.